Lymphomatoid Papulosis

 Pathophysiology

-Genetic instability of tumor cells may lead to altered expression of apoptotic proteins and immune-regulatory molecules, such as transforming growth factor-beta.
-Other research has found overexpression of JunB,[11] part of the AP-1 transcription factor complex involved in cell proliferation and apoptosis, in virtually all CD30+ lymphomas.
+Genetic instability of tumor cells may lead to altered expression of apoptotic proteins and immune-regulatory molecules, such as transforming growth factor (TGF)-β.
+Other research has found overexpression of JunB,[17] part of the AP-1 transcription factor complex involved in cell proliferation and apoptosis, in virtually all CD30+ lymphomas.
 Consequently, JunB is a potential target for experimental therapy in patients with these tumors.

-Spontaneous regression of lymphomatoid papulosis is seen almost universally, whereas regression occurs in approximately 25% of pcALCL cases.
-Therefore, the higher apoptotic index found in lymphomatoid papulosis compared with pcALCL is not surprising.
-The proapoptotic protein Bax is also expressed at high levels in CD30+ cutaneous lymphoproliferative diseases and may play a crucial role in mediating apoptosis of tumor cells.
-Another study suggested that the death-receptor apoptosis pathway mediated by Fas-associating protein with death domain (FADD) may be responsible for the varying biologic behaviors of CD30+ LPDs involving the skin.[12]
+Spontaneous regression of LyP is seen almost universally, whereas regression occurs in only about 25% of primary cutaneous ALCL (pcALCL) cases.
+Therefore, the higher apoptotic index found in LyP as compared with pcALCL is not surprising.
+The proapoptotic protein Bax is also expressed at high levels in CD30+ cutaneous LPDs and may play a crucial role in mediating apoptosis of tumor cells.
+Another study suggested that the death-receptor apoptosis pathway mediated by Fas-associating protein with death domain (FADD) may be responsible for the varying biologic behaviors of CD30+ LPDs involving the skin.[18]

 Etiology